m2b3/gesturecap_mapping/mapping/Readme_of_ableton/Ableton_Live_Virtual_DJ_tutorial.md

 4.  **The Release (The "Drop"):**
     *   On the first beat of the drop, **move both hand downwards simultaneously**.

-*    Combine the left downward movement with right upward movement to make the track sound like it's fading into a distant, dubby space.
+*    Combine the left downward movement with right upward movement to make the track sound like it's fading into a distant, echo-heavy space.
 *    During a vocal section, engage the LHX(again one parameter mapped to at least 3 effect parameter to make it sounds more complex) to isolate the vocal and mid-range instruments, creating an intimate moment.

 ## **Tips**